[Webinar] Teacher Professional Development in Crisis Contexts - sharing good practice, lessons learned and opportunities for change

 Part of this work is to share examples of promising approaches and persistent challenges across policy, practice, and research related to four thematic areas: teacher well-being, teacher management, teacher professional development, and school leadership and governance.

-In this webinar, teachers and Education in Emergencies actors working in the Democratic Republic of Congo, Cox’s Bazar, Bangladesh, Gaza and Colombia shared their reflections on the challenges and opportunities of supporting teacher professional development in crisis contexts.
-Through a moderated discussion, these actors came together to share good practice, lessons learned, and opportunities for change to better support the professional development of teachers doing extraordinary work amidst extraordinarily challenging settings.
+In this webinar, teachers and Education in Emergencies actors working in the Democratic Republic of Congo, Cox’s Bazar, Bangladesh, Gaza and Colombia will share their reflections on the challenges and opportunities of supporting teacher professional development in crisis contexts.
+Through a moderated discussion, these actors will come together to share good practice, lessons learned, and opportunities for change to better support the professional development of teachers doing extraordinary work amidst extraordinarily challenging settings.

 - Munia Islam Mozumder - Manager of Curriculum, Material Development and Training at Save the Children International